 - In a mixing bowl, beat the cream cheese with an electric mixer until smooth, 1 minute.

-- Beat in the sugar, pumpkin pie spice, and vanilla extract until smooth.
+- Beat in the sugar, vanilla extract, pumpkin pie spice, and pumpkin puree until smooth.

 - Place a little more than 2 tbsp of cheesecake batter in each muffin cup.